Mr Piers Von Berg

 Door tenant (non-practising barrister), 36 Group (Chambers of William Harbage QC and Richard Wilson QC)

-I specialise in youth justice and citizenship.
-I am interested in the experience of young people and how they exercise their rights.
+I specialise in i) youth justice and ii) citizenship.
+I am interested in the lived experience of young people and how they exercise their rights.
+This arises from working with young people in various contexts over the past 15 years from marginalised communities in Azerbaijan and Central Asia, to representing them in the family and criminal courts in UK.

 As part of my Doctorate in Education (EdD), I completed a pilot study in 2016 on the formation of agency and identity among law students.
 I presented the findings at a conference at Leeds University in June 2017.
-In the second stage of the doctorate, I completed an Institution Focused Study in February 2018, looking at student’s experience of citizenship at Birmingham.
+In the second stage of the doctorate, I completed an Institution Focused Study in February 2018, looking at student’s experience of citizenship at the University of Birmingham.
+I presented this at the 12th Annual International Conference on Education and Democratic Citizenship, Institute of Education, UCL in June 2018.
+I am now working on a pedagogical intervention to help young people explore citizenship as my thesis.

 I am completing a Doctorate in Education at the Institute of Education, UCL.
 My research focuses on the experience of citizenship among undergraduate students and what pedagogical innovations can help foster citizenship education at a UK university.